 Security guards are stationed outside to ensure anything out of place gets handled, plus to monitor crowd size.

 The Pig & Whistle serves meals throughout the day.
-You can order curly fries that look just like the curly tails of a pig and the Lamb Burgers (I feel mean saying that I eat them) are to die for, yum… all for $20.
+Try the curly fries that look just like the curly tails of a piglet and the Lamb Burgers (I feel mean saying that I eat them) are to die for, yum… all for $20.

-The indoor area is quite dinky but there is also a covered outdoor area that is more spacious.
+The indoor area is quite small but there is also a covered outdoor area that is more spacious.
 They have gas heaters for when it gets cold… and it can.

 If you are looking for a quiet meal go earlier in the evening before any music starts.